 Under the Davis-Stirling Act, the board may increase regular assessments by up to 20% per year above the previous year’s budget without member approval.
 Any increase exceeding 20% requires approval by a majority of a quorum of members.
 Special assessments that in aggregate exceed 5% of the association’s budgeted gross expenses for the fiscal year also require member approval.
 Boards that exceed these thresholds without proper member approval risk having the assessment invalidated.

-California HOA reserve fund requirements under the Davis-Stirling Act are among the most comprehensive in the United States.
+California HOA reserve fund requirements under the Davis-Stirling Act are among the most detailed in the United States.
 The Act requires every California common interest development association to conduct a reserve study and maintain adequate reserve funding to cover the repair and replacement of major common area components.

 Reserve Study Requirements (Civil Code §5550)